crawl/crawl/crawl-ref/README.txt

 caprice.
 To win, you'll need to be a master of tactics and strategy, and prevail against overwhelming odds.

-Players of versions 0.3.4 and older beware: please read the file 034_changes.txt in the docs/ directory for a list of the interface changes, and how you could possibly retrieve the 0.3.4 standards.

 Contents:
 1. How to get started?
 (Information for new players)
 2. The file system of this version.